Free Maryland Criminal & Arrest Record Search (All MD Counties)

 In addition to following federal laws, a few Maryland-specific laws are related to criminal and arrest records.

-The Maryland Security and Privacy Act and the Code of Maryland Annotated Regulations (COMAR) prevent someone from requesting a background check on another individual without prior authorization.
+The Maryland Security & Privacy Act & the Code of Maryland Annotated Regulations (COMAR) prevent someone from requesting a background check on another individual without prior authorization.

 Maryland’s Public Information Act (PIA) allows citizens to access public records such as criminal and arrests without unnecessary costs or delay.
 Most records can be accessed for free online or locally and printed out for a small fee.